University of St. Thomas School of Law—Minneapolis

 Faculty

 At St. Thomas, students are taught, shaped, and challenged by professors who are leaders in their fields academically, but also receive consistent praise for accessibility and teaching.
 Professors influence students through the classroom, other scholars through writing in scholarly journals and books, and judges through work in the courts.
 St. Thomas Law professors are approachable, engaging, and dedicated to the well-being of our students.
-Further, faculty create opportunities for students to work side-by-side with them on research, writing and advocacy work.
+Further, faculty create opportunities for students to work side-by-side with them on research, writing, and advocacy work.
+In 2024, out of 200 law schools nationwide, St. Thomas School of Law’s world-class faculty rank #23 for scholarly impact.

 Enrollment/Student Body

-In the 2019-2020 academic year, 533 students made the total student body.
-Students in the fall 2019 entering class represented 20 states and 63 undergraduate institutions.
+In the 2024-2025 academic year, 507 students made the total student body.
+Students in the fall 2024 entering class represented 26 states and 79 undergraduate institutions.
 While many students come to St. Thomas directly from undergraduate institutions, a significant number have earned postgraduate degrees or have work experience.
-St. Thomas School of Law is home to both full-time and reduced-time JD students, as well as students seeking their master’s in organizational ethics and compliance, LLM in organizational ethics and compliance, and LLM in US Law.
+St. Thomas School of Law is full-time program.

 Library and Physical Facilities